Allison Williams: 2017–present: Mainstream recognition

-Three years after Get Out, Williams reteamed with Blumhouse Productions to executive produce and star in M3GAN.
+Three years after Get Out, Williams reteamed with Blumhouse to executive produce and star in M3GAN.
 She plays Gemma, a roboticist and creator of the titular robot.
 The film was released on January 6, 2023, to commercial success, becoming the second highest-grossing film of her career.
 Williams was also critically lauded for her performance.
 Jason Zinoman of The New York Times said that she had a "knack for playing it straight" and further wrote that she "capably updates the mad-scientist archetype, refusing to pause and ask questions while inventing a doll of the future, one who pairs with a child and adjusts to their needs, filling in as best friend and big sister."
 Fletcher Peters of The Daily Beast wrote that Williams "conquers her role" and further praised her ability "to play off the absurdity with such finesse is incredible [...]
 Williams excels in the gruesome scenes just as well as she does with the comedy".
 Kristy Puchko of Mashable said that she "solidly grounds the human drama within this scary sci-fi premise of a killer doll."
+Also in 2023, Williams starred in the miniseries Fellow Travelers.

-Following her roles in Get Out, The Perfection and M3GAN, she was dubbed a horror queen by several media outlets.
-She reprised the role of Gemma in M3GAN 2.0, a sequel film that she also produced which was released in June 2025.
-She starred as Lucy Smith in the October 2023 miniseries Fellow Travelers.
-The series won a Peabody Award at the 83rd ceremony for "Chronicling LGBTQ+ History Over 50 Years."
+Williams was announced in early 2022 to reprise the role of Gemma in M3GAN 2.0, which she would also produce.
+The film was released in June 2025 and failed to replicate the success of its predecessor; however, The Hollywood Reporters David Rooney believed it gave Williams an opportunity to "step into the fray with gusto".
+Her next film, Regretting You (2025), was a commercial success but was panned by critics.
+Adrian Horton of The Guardian believed it wasted having Williams in the lead.